-This Operator's Manual describes the handling and maintenance of Scania DC9 Industrial Engines with EMS S6/PDE injection systems.
+This Operator's Manual describes the handling and maintenance of Scania DC16 Industrial Engines with EMS S6/PDE injection systems.

-The engines are of direct-injection, liquid-cooled, four-stroke, 5-cylinder inline diesel type.
+The four stroke V8 diesel engines have direct-injection and are liquid-cooled.
 These engines have turbochargers and charge air coolers; see page 14.